ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/fitbit-charge-2-give-away.markdown

 bg-image-hero: "https://assets.expresslyapp.com/asset-1116f08b-cba4-45ce-a5d6-19c2307f867a.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-748077fc-e295-4087-8f71-eab7209c84d4.jpg"
 section1-content: "<p>All-Day Activity Tracking, Reminders to Move, Auto Sleep Tracking\
-  \ & Alarms, Multi-Sport Modes, Connected GPS, Guided Breathing Sessions and some\
+  \ & Alarms, Multi-Sport Modes, Connected GPS, Guided Breathing Sessions are some\
   \ of its numerous features!</p>\r\n<p>Tracking is so important for the health and\
   \ fitness thats why the #1 seller tracker will keep you moving and motivated!
 Enter\
   \ below for a chance to win the brand new Fitbit Charge 2 and let it be part of\